wofsauge/IsaacDocs/docs/RoomConfig_Room.md

 ### Doors {: aria-label='Variables' }
 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }
 #### const int Doors  {: .copyable aria-label='Variables' }
-Returns a bit mask of the positions of the doors in this room.
+Returns a bit mask of the positions of valid door positions in this room.
 It is  a combination of bit flags of the DoorSlotFlag enum, which is defined as follows:

 ```lua
 enum DoorSlotFlag {